 Preparing for a Business Analyst interview?
-Intellipaat’s Business Analyst Interview Questions might help you crack your interview.
+Intellipaat’s Business Analyst Interview Questions might be of help to you.

 Information Security Analyst

-Information Security Analysts protect a company’s confidential and mission-critical data by keeping one step ahead of cyberattackers.
-They do this by developing novel ways to prevent sensitive information from being hacked, destroyed, or exploited by hackers.
+Information security analysts protect a company’s confidential and mission-critical data by being one step ahead of cyberattacks.
+Information security analysts do this by developing novel ways to prevent sensitive information from being hacked, destroyed, or exploited by hackers.

 - Keeping an eye on computer networks for security flaws

-- Keeping track of security breaches and any harm they cause
+- Keeping track of security breaches and any harm caused by them

 - Collaborating with the security team to run checks and find network flaws

-Skills required to land an Information Security Analyst job are as follows:
+The skills required to land an information security analyst job are as follows:

 - Analytical thinking